I Wish You Well: Release and chart performance

-Released as a single in 1995, "I Wish You Well" debuted at number one on the Canadian RPM Top Singles chart on September 4, 1995, becoming the second song in the chart's history to accomplish this feat (not counting the magazine's first number one), after Band Aid's "Do They Know It's Christmas?" in 1985.
+Released as a single in 1995, "I Wish You Well" debuted at number one on the Canadian RPM 100 Hit Tracks chart on September 4, 1995, becoming the second song in the chart's history to accomplish this feat (not counting the magazine's first number one), after Band Aid's "Do They Know It's Christmas?" in 1985.
 It was also the first song by a Canadian artist to debut at number one.
 The single stayed at the summit for another week, then dropped to number seven on September 18.
 It stayed in the top 100 for 26 weeks, last appearing at number 98 on February 26, 1996.
-It was the fourth most successful single of 1995 in Canada, and it also peaked at number three on the RPM Adult Contemporary chart on October 9, 1995.
+It was the fourth most successful single of 1995 in Canada, and it also peaked at number three on the RPM Adult Contemporary Tracks chart on October 9, 1995.

 The song did not make a substantial commercial impact outside Canada, charting only in the United Kingdom and the United States.
-In the latter country, it peaked at number one on the Billboard Bubbling Under Hot 100 on November 18, 1995.
+In the latter country, it peaked at number one on the Billboard Bubbling Under Hot 100 Singles chart on November 18, 1995.
 In the United Kingdom, the song was released on October 9, 1995.
 The track debuted and peaked at number 93 on the UK Singles Chart on October 15, 1995, then left the top 100 the next week.